dliessi/ports/INSTALL-Frescobaldi.md

    sudo port upgrade outdated
    ```

-   The first line updates your MacPorts installation, the second upgrades your ports, the third installs poppler (a dependency of Frescobaldi) with the correct variants.
+   The first line updates your MacPorts installation, the second upgrades your ports.

 3. If you want MIDI support in Frescobaldi
    1. enter `sudo port install fluidsynth` in the Terminal to install FluidSynth (a SoundFont-based synthesizer)